Incomplete Acts, Everyday Anxiety, and Getting Things Done

 - Consolidate similar tasks together in blocks so you can move quickly from one to the next.

-- Do thing that take less than two minutes immediately so you don’t have to think about them,
+- Do the things that take less than two minutes immediately so you don’t have to think about them.

 - Schedule blocks of time for important things that need thoughtful attention.